Daniel Jones of the New York Giants throws a pass against...

 Daniel Jones of the New York Giants throws a pass against the Philadelphia Eagles in the first quarter at MetLife Stadium on Sunday in East Rutherford, New Jersey.
 Credit: Mike Stobe

-John Mara said on Wednesday that general manager Joe Schoen and coach Brian Daboll’s jobs are safe for now, giving the Giants some much-needed stability at two of the three most important positions in any football organization.
+John Mara said on Wednesday that the jobs of general manager Joe Schoen and coach Brian Daboll are safe for now, giving the Giants some much-needed stability at two of the three most important positions in any football organization.

-Daboll says he is sticking with Jones as his starting quarterback for Monday night's game in Pittsburgh and even apparently told the team Jones will have the job “going forward” in his postgame address following Sunday’s 28-3 loss to the Eagles.
-But having already shown a willingness to bench Jones when he wasn’t producing, as he did for the majority of the fourth quarter in that most recent game, inserting backup Drew Lock not merely for mop-up duty but in search of “a spark,” it could easily happen again at any point now.
-Perhaps even permanently.
+But with Daboll already having shown a willingness to bench Jones because of lack of production — as he did for the majority of the fourth quarter in that most recent game, inserting backup Drew Lock not merely for mop-up duty but in search of “a spark” — it easily could happen again at any point now.

-At some point the Giants may need to make a business decision on whether to keep playing him.
+At some point the Giants might need to make a business decision on whether to keep playing him.

-Mara, who has defended Jones in the past, declined to address Jones’ future with the team on Wednesday but said there are “a lot of reasons” why the Giants’ offense is struggling.
-The Giants have played multiple games without their top receiver Malik Nabers, top running back Devin Singletary, and will be without their top lineman, Andrew Thomas, for the rest of the season.
+Mara, who has defended Jones in the past, declined to address the quarterback’s future with the team on Wednesday but said there are “a lot of reasons” why the Giants’ offense is struggling.
+The Giants have played multiple games without top receiver Malik Nabers and top running back Devin Singletary and will be without their top lineman, Andrew Thomas, for the rest of the season.

 Jones seemed to at least understand why he was benched for most of the fourth quarter in Sunday’s loss to the Eagles, even if he still doesn’t agree with it.

-“We went over the game, watched the film and spoke about the game,” the Giants quarterback said on Thursday of his conversations with Daboll since then.
-“I'll leave a lot of that private.
-But I'm getting ready to play Pittsburgh.”
+“We went over the game, watched the film and spoke about the game,” he said on Thursday of his conversations with Daboll since then.
+“I’ll leave a lot of that private.
+But I’m getting ready to play Pittsburgh.”

 Jones said he did go back and try to analyze what went wrong from his personal standpoint in that particular game.